janstricker/Date-Finder/README.md

 1.  **Backend Integration (Supabase)**:
     *   User Authentication to save multiple event drafts.
     *   Persistent storage for custom constraints.
-2.  **Competition Intelligence**:
+2.  **Advanced Competition Intelligence**:
-    *   Automated fetching of competitor events (e.g., from DUV Ultra Statistics or other race calendars) to replace manual blocking.
+    *   Automated fetching of competitor events (e.g., from DUV Ultra Statistics or other race calendars).
 3.  **Export & Share**:
     *   Generate one-pager PDF reports to share with local authorities or stakeholders.
     *   "Add to Calendar" functionality.